ikbajpai/Graymatics-YOLOv7/README.md

 mAP@0.5:0.95: 0.859

-Performed inference on a public YouTube video, saved the output, and used FFmpeg to trim it to a 1-minute clip.
+Performed inference on a public YouTube video, saved the output.

 All deliverables (training logs, results, inference output) have been generated and are ready for submission.